fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 Start Putty and create a new SSH-session with the general user ROBOPro.
 The user name: `ROBOPro`, the password: `ROBOPro`
 - Fill in the IP-address from your TXT01
-- Choose SHH
+- Choose SSH
-- Fill in the map for the logfiles: `h:/Log/Putty/putty_&Y-&M-&D_&T.log` .
+- Fill in the map for the logfiles: `H:/Log/Putty/putty_&Y-&M-&D_&T.log` .
 -	As remote command: [screen -r](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/)
-     You can find what this means in the Linux command help on the internet.
+   You can find what this means in the Linux command help on the internet.<br/>
-When you leave this line blanc, you will get the console prompt.
+   When you leave this line blanc, you will get the LINUX command prompt.
 - Save these setting and start the connection.
 - Run with RoboPro a small RoboPro program and observe what the console shows you.
 - Go with the Windows file manager to the \Log\Putty\ map and open with Notepad++ the log file.
 Now you can also inspect the results.
 When the log file changes, Notepad++ will reload the file.
 - Warning: Use only the TXT root account for very special activities.